Profile Photo

 1. 📃 Systems Engineering Certification from NPS (2024)

 Based on recommendations from my supervisor and colleagues, I completed a certificate program in Systems Engineering, recognizing its importance to our work.
-Through the program, I gained a comprehensive understanding of the process from system concept to implementation and maintenance, including critical aspects such as budgeting, scheduling, and project planning.
+Through the program, I gained a comprehensive understanding of the process from system concept to a finished product and maintenance, including critical aspects such as budgeting, scheduling, and project planning.

 2. 📃 ASW Certification from NPS (2022)